K-BEL/chat_app/README.md

 ## Usage

+1. The app opens directly to the chat interface
+2. Toggle between **Text Mode** (💬) and **Voice Mode** (🎤) using the button in the header
+3. In Voice Mode, AI responses are automatically read aloud using TTS
-1. Type your message in the input box at the bottom
+4. Type your message in the input box at the bottom
-2. Press Enter or click the send button
+5. Press Enter or click the send button
-3. Wait for the AI response
+6. Wait for the AI response
-4. Continue the conversation!
+7. Continue the conversation!

+### Modes

+- **Text Mode**: Chat with AI using text only.
+No audio features.
+- **Voice Mode**: Chat with AI and hear responses read aloud.
+Includes auto-play TTS and manual play/pause controls for each message.